Back to top

 ctx.bindValue(widgetValue, modelValue);

-// Address field is bound to the Ui
+// address field is bound to the Ui

 widgetValue = WidgetProperties.text(SWT.Modify).observe(countryText);